Mohamed-Ayaan358/code_snips/README.md

 <h1><pre>Code_snips               (Created at 2021-05-16)</pre></h1>

+NOTE:
+<h2>This might seem that this is a low effort repository but I do believe this can be helpful to others and thought the best way to get more snips is by putting it up here.
+Your PR's will be srutanised and will be accepted based on usefullness and if they are not spam in nature, at the moment we are accepting a limited number of issues</h2>

  - A collection of helpful code snippets(maximum of 70-60 lines).
 I have made that can be used for larger programs.

  - I made this project about 2 months back believing that it would be great for sharing codes with other people.